 This disorder is a thickening of a ligament in the palm, resulting in nodules on the ligament which, if severe enough, can cause an inability to fully straighten the fingers.

-Surgery for Dupuytren’s Contracture is a complex procedure as the fibrous layer predictably forms cords and bands of tissue around the most important structures, nerves and arteries, in the hand and fingers.
+Surgery for Dupuytren’s Contracture is a complex procedure as the fibrous layer predictably forms cords and bands of tissue around the most important structures, the nerves and arteries, in the hand and fingers.
 Dr Rando commonly performs Dupuytren’s Contracture release as an overnight procedure.
-Each case is different and in the morning following your surgery Dr Rando will liaise with the hand therapist who will be involved in your treatment program to start the appropriate course of rehabilitation immediately in the post operative phase.
+Each case is different and in the morning following your surgery, Dr Rando will liaise with the hand therapist who will be involved in your treatment program to start the appropriate course of rehabilitation immediately in the post operative phase.
 Early movement is advantageous in reducing scarring.

 Book an appointment

 Contact us to schedule an appointment or complete our online form and we will get in touch with you.